kaiserschmarm/aws-scaling-threat-detection-workshop/docs/02-attack-simulation.md

 2. The name of the stack will be automatically populated but you are free to change it, after which click **Next**, then **Next** again (leave everything on this page at the default).

-3. Finally, acknowledge that the template will create IAM roles and click **Create**
+3. Finally, acknowledge that the template will create IAM roles and click **Create stack**

 ![IAM Capabilities](./images/iam-capabilities.png)